fwup-home/fwup/README.md

 it possible to override a constant in a build script.

-In some cases, having the last definition win is preferable for constants that never ever should be overriden by the environment or by earlier calls to `define`.
+In some cases, having the last definition win is preferable for constants that never ever should be overridden by the environment or by earlier calls to `define`.
 For this behavior, use `define!`:

     define!(MY_CONSTANT, "Can't override this")